Kittyfisto/Metrolib/README.md

 https://www.nuget.org/packages/Metrolib

-# Example
+# Examples

-The following screenshots show off various controls from this library in no particular order:
+The following screenshots show off applications built with controls from this library.
+The sources for these examples can be found in the DocumentationCreator project.

 **Calculator**:
 ![Image of calculator mockup](Documentation/DocumentationCreator.Calculator/Calculator.png)